-- (1) Low initial value: For any shared data structure that is to be modified by multiple threads, the initial contents of the data structure is low. - (2) Modifications are low: High data does not influence whether or not a thread performs a modification of the shared data at any given point in the program. - (3) Modification arguments are low: Any data inserted into the shared data structure is low. - (4) Commutativity: The modifications performed by different threads commute with each other.
+- (1) Low initial value: For any shared data structure that is to be modified by multiple threads, the initial contents of the data structure is low. - (2) Number of modifications is low: High data does not influence if or how often a thread performs a modification of the shared data at any given point in the program. - (3) Modification arguments are low: Any data inserted into the shared data structure is low. - (4) Commutativity: The modifications performed by different threads commute with each other.